port-labs/port-docs/docs/welcome/quickstart.md

 Now that we have a Blueprint for `Microservice`, we can add some _Entities_.

-An **Entity** is an object that matches to a type of a certain Blueprint.
+An **Entity** is an object that matches a type of a certain Blueprint.
 In our case, every Entity we create under the microservice Blueprint, is a microservice in our organization.

 Let's create our first Entity to make things clearer.